 Dates and Booking

-Our clinical supervision groups are full for 2021.
 Expressions of interest for supervision groups for 2022 are being taken.
+We have a few places left.
 Please complete the enquiry form below and email it to email@example.com to lodge your expression of interest in upcoming groups.
 Applications for Clinical Supervision groups require evidence of a minimum of 6 hours of participation in FSI and/or Bowen Theory related workshops as an introduction to the theory and to have some background to the Family of Origin research approach in these groups.
 If you are new to Bowen Theory, please join an Introduction to Bowen Theory reading and discussion group.
-More information is available on the workshops page of our website

 If you have further questions about this program, please email firstname.lastname@example.org.